DinisIsaev/metin2-fishing-bot/README.md

 Solutions:

-1. Apply color filters to detect the fish in a cropped screenshot
+1. Apply masks to highlight the fish in a cropped screenshot
 2. Mask a radius inside the area
-3. Use mouse library
+3. Use win32api library
 4. Don't know yet (maybe will opt for timers)
 5. Use kb input library